Get exclusive healthy living offers and guides

 Unfortunately, after you've received treatment or been rushed to hospital, you could end up with a hefty bill for the service.

-Private health insurance can cover some or all of the cost of an ambulance call-out, while in Queensland and Tasmania the government pays the ambulance fees for residents.
+Private health insurance with ambulance cover can pay for some or all of the cost of an ambulance call-out, while in Queensland and Tasmania the government pays the ambulance fees for residents.
 If you live elsewhere and don't have insurance, though, here are the eight most expensive places to call for emergency medical care.

 Keep in mind that many of these states and territories reduce or eliminate costs for holders of appropriate pension or concession cards.
 Always check what discounts you're entitled to in your state before purchasing ambulance cover.